BloomyControls/pico-ident/README.md

 ## Commands

-Communicating with the pico over serial is very simple.
+Communicating with the Pico over serial is very simple.
 Each command must be terminated with a carriage return (`\r`).
 If a line feed (`\n`) is sent afterwards, it will be ignored.
 Use 115200 baud, no flow control, 8 bits per byte, 1 stop bit.